Financial support and guidance for individuals

 - have not received a notification from NHS Test and Trace telling you to self-isolate

 How to apply

 You can apply online for Test and Trace and Discretionary payments.
 An assisted service to help you apply is available.

 You can make a claim up to 14 days after your period of self-isolation ended.

-Please contact email@example.com for any enquiries.
-If you require help and support in completing an application please call us on 0203 949 5786
+Please email firstname.lastname@example.org for any enquiries.
+If you require help and support in completing an application, please call us on 0203 949 5786.

-From 28 September, if you have been contacted by NHS Test and Trace, have been told to self-isolate and you fit into the above eligibility test you will qualify for a backdated payment.
+From Monday 28 September, if you have been contacted by NHS Test and Trace, have been told to self-isolate and you fit into the above eligibility test, you will qualify for a backdated payment.